-An issuer must have, and certify that it has and will continue to have, a compensation committee comprised of at least two independent directors.
-Who may not accept directly or indirectly any consulting, advisory or other compensation from the issuer or any of its subsidiaries.
-The board of directors must also consider whether such director is affiliated with the issuer, one of its subsidiaries or one of its subsidiary's affiliates and determine whether such affiliation would impair the director's judgment as a member of the compensation committee.
-Under certain limited circumstances, if the compensation committee is comprised of at least three members, one director who does not otherwise meet the independence requirements and who is not currently an executive officer or employee or a family member of an executive officer may serve on the compensation committee for up to two years if the board of directors determines it is required by the best interests of the issuer and its shareholders.
+Under certain limited circumstances, if the compensation committee is composed of at least three members, one director who does not otherwise meet the independence requirements96 and who is not currently an executive officer or employee or a family member of an executive officer may serve on the compensation committee for up to two years if the board of directors determines it is required by the best interests of the issuer and its shareholders.
 Such an exception must be disclosed on the company's website or in the proxy statement for the next annual meeting subsequent to such determination (or, if the company does not file a proxy, in its Form 10-K or 20-F), and such disclosure must include the nature of the relationship and the reasons for the determination.
 In addition, the issuer must provide any disclosure required by Instruction 1 to Item 407(a) of Regulation S-K regarding its reliance on this exception.

-The compensation committee must have a written charter that:
+The compensation committee must have a written charter that:99

-- addresses the scope of the committee's responsibilities, including structure, process and membership requirements; - addresses the committee's responsibility for determining, or recommending to the board for determination, the compensation of the chief executive officer and all other executive officers of the company (the chief executive officer may not be present during voting or deliberations on his or her compensation); and - sets forth the following rights and responsibilities with respect to the use of compensation consultants, legal counsel or other advisors by the compensation committee: 121 - the ability, in its sole discretion, to retain or obtain the advice of a compensation consultant, independent legal counsel or other adviser.
-The compensation committee will be directly responsible for the appointment, compensation and oversight of the services provided by any such compensation consultant, legal counsel or other adviser.
-The compensation committee may only retain or obtain the advice of such consultant, legal counsel or other adviser only after considering the following: - any other services provided to the issuer by the employer of such compensation consultant, legal counsel or other adviser; - any other fees paid by the issuer to the employer of the compensation consultant, legal counsel or other advisor as a percentage of the total revenue of that employer; - the policies and procedures of the employer of the compensation consultant, legal counsel or other advisor with respect to the prevention of conflicts of interest; - any business or personal relationships between any member of the compensation committee
+- addresses the scope of the committee's responsibilities, including structure, process, and membership requirements; - addresses the committee's responsibility for determining, or recommending to the board for determination, the compensation of the chief executive officer and all other executive officers of the company (the chief executive officer may not be present during voting or deliberations on his or her compensation); and - sets forth the following rights and responsibilities with respect to the use of compensation consultants, legal counsel, or other adviser by the compensation committee: - the ability, in its sole discretion, to retain or obtain the advice of a compensation consultant, independent legal counsel, or other adviser.
+The compensation committee will be directly responsible for the appointment, compensation, and oversight of the services provided by any such compensation consultant, legal counsel, or other adviser.
+The compensation committee may retain or obtain the advice of such consultant, legal counsel, or other adviser only after considering the following:

-- and such compensation consultant, legal counsel or other advisor; - any ownership of the issuer's equity by such compensation consultant, legal counsel or other adviser; and - any business or personal relationship between the compensation consultant, legal counsel or other adviser or such person's employer and any of the issuer's executive officers.
+- any other services provided to the issuer by the employer of such compensation consultant, legal counsel, or other adviser; - any other fees paid by the issuer to the employer of the compensation consultant, legal counsel, or other adviser as a percentage of the total revenue of that employer; - the policies and procedures of the employer of the compensation consultant, legal counsel, or other adviser with respect to the prevention of conflicts of interest; - any business or personal relationships between any member of the compensation committee and such compensation consultant, legal counsel, or other adviser; - any ownership of the issuer's equity by such compensation consultant, legal counsel, or other adviser; and - any business or personal relationship between the compensation consultant, legal counsel, or other adviser or such person's employer and any of the issuer's executive officers.